tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/SDK 文档/C++ SDK/接口文档_intl.md

 ## Overview
 Thank you for using Tencent Cloud Game Multimedia Engine SDK.
-This document provides a detailed description that makes it easy for Windows developers to debug and integrate the APIs of Game Multimedia Engine.
+This document provides a detailed description that makes it easy for Windows developers to debug and access the APIs of Game Multimedia Engine.

 ## How to Use